PixNyb/dockerised-vscode/README.md

 During the build process, you can pass the following arguments to customise the image:

 - `USERNAME`: The username to use when running the container.
 Defaults to `vscode`.
+- `CODE_INSIDERS`: Whether to install Visual Studio Code Insiders instead of Visual Studio Code.
+If this argument is set, Visual Studio Code Insiders will be installed instead of Visual Studio Code.
+Defaults to ``.

 For example, to build the image with a custom username: